jesusc/rubytl/README.md

 You can also watch the [Introductory Screencast](http://gts.inf.um.es/trac/age/wiki/Screencasts) Introductory Screencast to see the steps.

+## Tutorial

+A tutorial of the original version of RubyTL, which is still mostly valid.
+[Here](http://gts.inf.um.es/trac/age/chrome/site/tutorial.pdf)

 ## Examples

 Here are a few examples to try RubyTL.